Cumberland City Council: Facilities

 There are eight libraries located throughout the local government area.
 There are also five council-run swimming pools.
 On 9 September 2017 a poll put to the residents by council asked for their views on continuing to run all five pools, given that their operating costs took up 2% of council revenue.
 The poll returned a result of 74% in favour of continuing council operation of all the pools.

 Located partially in the region, the Smithfield-Wetherill Park Industrial Estate is the largest industrial estate in the southern hemisphere and is the centre of manufacturing and distribution in western Sydney, with more than 1,000 manufacturing, wholesale, transport and service firms.

 Council

-The Cumberland City Council comprises fifteen Councillors elected proportionally, with three Councillors elected in five wards.
+Cumberland City Council comprises fifteen councillors elected proportionally, with three Councillors elected in five wards.
 On 9 September 2017 the first council was elected.
 The Mayor is elected bi-annually and Deputy Mayor annually by the councillors at the first meeting of the council.

 Current composition

-The most recent election was held on 4 December 2021, and the makeup of the Council, by order of election, is as follows:
+The most recent election was held on 14 September 2024.
+Steve Christou left OLC in December 2024, the makeup of the Council, is as follows: